YEN Quality Competition

 The judges then consider all of the entrants data, but looking particularly at protein yield and baking performance, before selecting the three winners.

 The three winners are given their prizes at the Milling Wheat Conference, run by AHDB in association with nabim.
-This years event will be held on Tuesday 26 February, click here for more details and the registration form.

 All entrants receive a report, outlining the testing procedures and the results of the finalists and how your entry compared.
 The report provides useful insight into what quality means for flour and the final baked bread.